alex-ball/HowTo-DataImpact/how-to-measure-impact.md

-but also aggregrated for individual researchers, resource types, and various levels of organisational unit (programmes, departments, whole organisations).^[Example PlumX profile for the University of Pittsburgh: <https://plu.mx/pitt/>.]
+but also aggregrated for individual researchers, resource types, and various levels of organisational unit (programmes, departments, whole organisations).^[Example PlumX profile for the University of Pittsburgh, URL: <https://plu.mx/pitt/>.]
 A 'plum print' summary is available for embedding into other sites, such as an institutional repository.
 The information shown in the embedded widget is customisable